 Thus, the Monitoring Service periodically checks the cluster membership configuration to detect whether clustered nodes should join or leave the cluster following failures or voluntary connections to (or disconnections from) the cluster.
 In addition, it monitors data such as cluster response time, client request rate, and cluster SLA violations to detect whether the cluster-delivered QoS deviates from what is required and specified in the hosting SLA.
-Specifically, this service makes use of a collection of parameters computed and updated at run time.
-These parameters allow he Monitoring Service to keep track of the dynamic behavior of the cluster in order to check whether or not the cluster is honoring the hosting SLA at runtime; they serve to maintain 1) the cluster's operational conditions trend, 2) the operational conditions trend of each clustered node, and 3) the cluster violation rate trend.
+Specifically, this service makes use of a collection of parameters allow he Monitoring Service to keep track of the dynamic behavior of the cluster in order to check whether or not the cluster is honoring the hosting SLA at runtime; they serve to maintain 1) the cluster's operational conditions trend, 2) the operational conditions trend, and 3).